marcus67/little_brother/WEB_FRONTEND_MANUAL.md

 ![Menubar-Admin](doc/menubar-admin.png)

-The administration page enables the user to override the default restrictions for the monitored users.
+The administration page enables the administrator to override the default restrictions for the monitored users.
 This is possible for the current day and up to 7 days into the future.

 The top level shows the names and today's activity of the current monitored users.
 In case the user is currently allowed to play (see green check mark) the